eosswedenorg/eos_faucet/README.md

 ```

-- if you  use other eos-network,you should change the 'EOS' to 'xxx' in clfaucet.py
+You can also change other things such as token symbol, http port, ratelimit etc. Just read the comments in the file.

 ## start server
 ```